 Now let’s talk about the types of hi-fi prototypes.
 Based on their ways of development there are 2 main types that can be considered.

-- A high-fidelity prototype using code: Prototyping is taken to a whole new level with a high-fidelity prototype built with code.
+Prototyping is taken to a whole new level with a high-fidelity prototype built with code.
 Designers can build prototypes that mimic the final product by combining React and Storybook components.
 By using these prototypes, research teams improve usability studies, speed up product development, and reduce time-to-market.

 Just like anything else, hi-fi prototypes come with an array of advantages of their own.
 Following listed are some of the perks that you can leverage.

 - As it is the designers’ goal to make interactive prototypes as close to the graphical representations of the final products as possible hence everything is taken into consideration in advance.
-It includes everything from UI components, colours, information hierarchy, layouts, the effects of screens on users, and other interactive details.
+It includes everything from UI components, colors, information hierarchy, layouts, the effects of screens on users, and other interactive details.

 - It is easier to collaborate with developers when they have access to high-fidelity interactive prototypes since they can gain a better understanding of how the application should run and behave.